What Is an Asset Register & Why Accuracy Is Important

 What Is an Asset Register?

 In its simplest form, an asset register is a detailed list compiled of all your business assets.
 Assets can be physical/fixed assets, IT assets, digital assets, or specific assets relating to operations such as schools or hotels.
-It includes details on assets such as location, condition, owner, and value.
+It includes details like:

 The purpose of an asset register is to enable businesses to know the status, procurement date, location, price, depreciation, and current value of each asset.